Yunnan: UNESCO World Heritage Sites

+Plateau Lake Microecology Research Station

+Located on the shores of Erhai Lake, the Dali Plateau Lake Microecology Research Station specializes in studying the microbial ecosystems of high-altitude freshwater lakes.
+Researchers analyze the diversity and function of microorganisms in maintaining water quality and ecological balance, providing a scientific basis for the conservation of Erhai and similar plateau lake systems.

 Governance

 Administrative divisions

 Yunnan consists of sixteen prefecture-level divisions: eight prefecture-level cities and eight autonomous prefectures:

 These 16 prefecture-level divisions are in turn subdivided into 129 county-level divisions (17 districts, 18 county-level cities, 65 counties, and 29 autonomous counties).
 At the end of the year 2021, the total population is 48.01 million.

 Urban areas

 Politics

-Secretaries of the Chinese Communist Party (CCP) Yunnan Committee: The Secretary of the CCP is the highest ranking and most important position in Yunnan.